 There are extensive walking and cycling trails in and around the city centres, but if all that sounds a little too energetic, a gentle stroll through the magnificent Albury Botanic Gardens (dating back to 1877) is the perfect way to unwind.

 Do you have any tips to add to our Albury-Wodonga travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 About the writer